aj-stein/practicum_reports/pres.md

 - Manual review and analysis mechanisms
 - Too many different processes based on provider details
 - No automation to retrieve continuous monitoring data
-- No automation to compose security data from leveraged systems
+- No automation to combine data with "CSPs of the CSP"
-- Lack of resources for centralized management by PMO
+- Centralized reviews and approvals slow change

 ---